-3.11 The following sites are existing Gypsy or Traveller sites which have been assessed to determine if they are capable of expansion.
+3.11 The following sites, in use by the Gypsy or Traveller community, have been assessed to determine if they are capable of expansion to meet permanent needs.
 Sites were visited in September / October 2019, and also in November/December 2021 and site owners were interviewed regarding their future accommodation requirements and site capacity.